openpowerquality/docusaurus/docs/cloud-view.md

 ### Continuous Integration

 Finally, we have set up continuous integration for OPQ View with [Semaphore CI](https://semaphoreci.com/).
-The CI process is set up so that each time there is a commit to the master branch of the OPQ repository, the sources are checked out to Semaphore, and the unit tests and integration tests are run.
+The CI process is set up so that each time there is a commit to the master branch of the OPQ repository, the sources are checked out to Semaphore, and ESLint, data model unit tests, and full app Meteor method integration tests are run.
 The results are reported to the #github channel in the OPQ Slack workspace.

 Consult the [Semaphore CI OPQ workspace](https://semaphoreci.com/openpowerquality/opq/) for more details.